Faculty & Administration

 Founders and Owners See Crabapple Montessori School as a Legacy

-Crabapple Montessori School owners and founders, Mrs. Maria Haider and Dr. Wali Haider, have been a part of the Roswell community for over two decades.
+Crabapple Montessori School owners and founders, Mrs. Maria Haider and Dr. Wali Haider, have been a part of the Roswell community for over three decades.

 They have two daughters.
-The older one is a graduate from the Law School at the University of North Carolina Chapel Hill and currently works in a law firm in Atlanta.
-The younger one, a graduate of Georgia Institute of Technology, works for an IT recruitment company.
+The older one is a graduate from the University of North Carolina School of Law and joined the school’s administrative team in 2018 after practicing law for several years in Atlanta.
+The younger one, a graduate of the Georgia Institute of Technology, works for an IT recruitment company.

 Wali retired from IBM, where he was a consultant for 25 years.
 He was formerly a member of the faculty of Texas A&M and Lehigh University and worked for Bethlehem Steel Company.

 Maria, the School Director / Head of School, taught in elementary and middle schools for several years.
 She took time off from work when her daughters were younger and then returned to school and became an AMI-Certified Montessori teacher.
 To Maria and Wali, Crabapple Montessori is a way of building a legacy for the community and our society.
 They believe in the Montessori Method as a way of preparing children to grow up to be happy, confident adults who make positive contributions to the world around them.

 Please acquaint yourself with our Crabapple Montessori School faculty and administrators through their words and brief profiles included here.
 We also hope you will schedule a visit to talk to us and find out more about our dedication to children and their Montessori education.
 The Montessori Method is a way of preparing children to grow up to be happy, confident adults who make positive contributions to the world around them.

 Naidelinne Martinez, Floater Teacher